-141. Cooperation with other agencies, States, territories, and political subdivisions.

-142. State Department.

-143. Treasury Department.

-144. Department of the Army and Department of the Air Force.

-Sec.
-145. Navy Department.

-146. United States Postal Service.

-147. Department of Commerce.

-147a.
-Department of Health and Human Services.

-148. Maritime instruction.

-149. Detail of members to assist foreign governments.

-150. Coast Guard officers as attachés to missions.

-151. Contracts with Government-owned establish-

-ments for work and material.

-152. Nonappropriated fund instrumentalities: contracts with other agencies and instrumentalities to provide or obtain goods and services.
+- Sec.
+141. Cooperation with other agencies, States, territories, and political subdivisions. - 142.
+State Department. - 143.
+Treasury Department. - 144.
+Department of the Army and Department of the Air Force. - 145 Navy Department. - 146.
+United States Postal Service. - 147.
+Department of Commerce 147a - Department of Health and Human Services.
+148 Maritime instruction. - 149. - Assistance to foreign governments and maritime authorities1 150.
+Coast Guard officers as attachés to missions. - Contracts with Government-owned establish-151. ments for work and material. - 152.
+Nonappropriated fund instrumentalities: contracts with other agencies and instrumentalities to provide or obtain goods and serv-

 In connection with its maritime police, promoting safety of life and property at sea, and aiding navigation functions, the Coast Guard frequently finds it advisable to utilize the services of other agencies and correlatively, frequently finds its facilities useful to other agencies.
 This high degree of cooperation, a natural attribute of a producing and servicing agency, is important not only because it greatly promotes the quantity and quality of the services performed, but because the concentration of these functions in one agency results in savings to the Government of man-power, funds, and equipment.
 In the belief that legislative recognition of and specific power to continue this needed cooperation are desirable, Chapter 7 of this title contains a group of sections on cooperation with designated agencies.
 This is not meant to be a complete listing of cooperating agencies, but rather the designation of the principal ones.
-In addition, the first section of the chapter deals with availability of Coast Guard personnel and facilities to other agencies and the availability of other agency personnel and facilities to the Coast Guard, 81st Congress, House Report No. 557.
+In addition, the first section of the chapter deals with availability of Coast Guard personnel and facilities to other agencies and the availability of other agency personnel and facilities to the Coast Guard.
+81st Congress, House Report No. 557.